NirikshanM/Reserch-Methods/Notebook_posts/_posts/20250629mRNAProtocol.md

 Reaction mix (Above table)

-Mix by flicking (no vortex)
+Mix by flicking (No vortex)

-Incubate at 37 °C for 4 hrs
+Incubate at 37 °C for 2 hrs

 1uL Turbo DNA mix